 We also have our fabulous kitchen café – kitchen@thecastle.

-Fast developing a reputation for outstanding food, excellent value for money and friendly service and home of the Whittington Wobbler, kitchen@thecastle is open from Wednesday to Sunday 10am – 4pm in the summer and 10am – 3pm in the winter.
+Fast developing a reputation for outstanding food, excellent value for money and friendly service and home of the Whittington Wobbler, kitchen@thecastle is open daily from 9am – 5pm in the summer and 10am – 3pm in the winter.
 Help yourself to free dog biscuits at kitchen@thecastle

 The Castle Grounds and Rewilding